 You still get the Pelican 1010 black micro case as with previous editions of the universal series but they have expanded the size of the retail box to include that X smaller hard case also.
 And what a retail box it is now.
 The product imaging is strong on the front box whereas before it was very muted.
 The box is a classic white medium sized box whereas before it was a small black box.
 The internal presentation is much more impressive.
 These are the things that go a long way subjectively in a premium pitch.

-However, in the accessories list, we are missing the beautiful metal tip tray received with the lower priced Savanna and the Sage.
+However, in the accessories list, we are missing the beautiful metal tip tray received with the lower-priced Savanna and the Sage.
 That is a curious omission for me given the $99 price point.
-You do get everything else though such as a wide range of tips, pair of branded rubber bands, cleaning brush, carabiner buckle, soft velvet carry pouch and the warranty card and stickers.
+You do get everything else though such as a wide range of tips, pair of branded rubber bands, a cleaning brush, a carabiner buckle, a soft velvet carry pouch, and the warranty card and stickers.
 Could it be the inclusion of the hard case priced out the missing items?